 Code - An instructor reviews the student’s code extensively to ensure that their customer will be happy with the product they produce, and to help the student learn the advanced lessons you only get from using your judgement on the job.
 You’ll be prepared for this level of responsibility, because from day one the curriculum is designed around tools in use in the industry like Git, Backbone, Rails, Unix, and TDD testing frameworks.

 Dinner - Talk about tech and life over dinner in the classroom.
-Pack a dinner, grab some takeout, or sign up for our healthy dinner delivery (not included in tuition).

 Events - Every evening is different.
 You’ll ask guest speakers about their work, attend meetups, go through mock interviews, or hack on projects with a rotating array of guest teachers.
 The program technically ends at 8, but many students work well into the night.